coolsamson7/inject/README.md

 And there are also limitations ( darn )
 * all objects need to derive from `NSObject`
 * all objects need to have a default `init` function
-* all properties that are injected cannot be optional! ( Woooo.. )
+* properties cannot be optional

 Roadmap
 * support the different package managers